The (Very) Best Things to Do in Paris With Kids

 Sulky, irritable and difficult.
 Yes, children can be hard work.
 But here’s a list of things to do in Paris with kids that’ll keep them joyeux.

 It may not be the haute-culture image you had of Paris, but it’d be cruel to take your kids to the French capital without paying a visit to Mickey and the gang at Disneyland Paris.
-It’s the largest Disney resort outside the United States and has its own wilderness resorts and some crazy rides.
+It’s the largest Disney resort outside the United States and has its own wilderness resorts, as well as some crazy rides.
 Closer to the city centre lies the Jardin d’Acclimatation, opened in 1860 by Napoleon III (confusing, but he was the nephew of that Napoleon).
 Ride the retro carousel and pet the animals in this little theme park.

 Here’s a way to trick the children into thinking you’re doing an activity for them, while you secretly soak up the culture and history of the Paris Catacombs.
 Flanked with the skeletons of around six million Parisians, it’s only for the more intrepid little ones.
 Take them on a guided tour to learn about the gross plagues and weird 18th-century history, as you spiral down the staircase into a cacophony of bones and skulls.
 Threaten to leave them down there if they don’t start behaving.